ku-milab/UHF-guided_segmentation/README.md

-# UHF-guided_segmentation
+# UHF-guided Segmentation

-This is PyTorch implementation of our preprint paper "Transferring Ultra-high Field Representations for Intensity-Guided Brain Segmentation of Low Field MRI".
+This is the PyTorch implementation of our preprint paper "Transferring Ultra-high Field Representations for Intensity-Guided Brain Segmentation of Low Field MRI".

+---

 ### Architecture

 TBU

+---

 ### Requirements

 torch==1.10.1

 torchvision==0.11.2

 scikit-image==0.19.1

 scikit-learn==1.0.2

 nibabel==3.2.1

 nilearn==0.8.1

 scipy==1.7.3

-tqdm==4.62.3
+---

 ### Usage

 Command format:
 ```
-python main.py --type <3D / 2D> --mode <all / train / test> --net <T / K / F> --gpu <GPU_NUMBER> --path_dataset_Paired <path to the paired 3T and 7T dataset> --path_dataset_IBSR <path to the IBSR dataset for tissue segmentation> --path_dataset_MALC <path to the MALC dataset for region segmentation> --base <name of the baseline segmentation model> --base_encoder <path to a pre-trained weight file of the segmentation encoder> --base_decoder <path to a pre-trained weight file of the segmentation decoder> --plane <plane for a 2D model: axial / coronal / sagittal>
+python main.py --type <3D / 2D> --mode <all / train / test> --net <T / K / F> --gpu <GPU_NUMBER> \\
+--path_dataset_Paired <path to the paired 3T and 7T dataset> --path_dataset_IBSR <path to the IBSR dataset for tissue segmentation> \\
+--path_dataset_MALC <path to the MALC dataset for region segmentation> --base <name of the baseline segmentation model> \\
+--base_encoder <path to a pre-trained weight file of the segmentation encoder> --base_decoder <path to a pre-trained weight file of the segmentation decoder> \\
+--plane <plane for a 2D model: axial / coronal / sagittal>
 ```

 1. For training teacher and knowledge keeper networks for a 3D version, you can use the following command: